websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 # Content Page Personalization

-You can tailor your Content Page to different groups of users, providing each group a personalized experience, rather than a generic one.
-You can also leverage Content Page personalization to conduct A/B Testing (for more information, see [Content Page Experiences and A/B Testing](#content-page-experiences-and-a-b-testing)).
+You can tailor your Content Page to different groups of users, providing each group a personalized experience rather than a generic one.
+You can also [translate the Experience](#managing-experience-localization) to different languages or leverage Content Page personalization to [conduct A/B Testing](#content-page-experiences-and-a-b-testing).

 Personalizing your Content Page for different users is a two-step process: